 When the mercury rises, there's no more nostalgic way to cool off than with a good, old-fashioned fruit popsicle.
-But these days, restaurants, food trucks, and liquor brands are starting to serve grown-up ice pops spiked with a little shot of something extra.
+But these days, specially-crafted popsicles have become a huge trend ,and restaurants, food trucks, and liquor brands are starting to serve grown-up ice pops spiked with a little shot of something extra.

 I asked author, Grey Goose mixologist, and boozy ice pop extraordinaire Nick Mautone to offer some tips for making your own spiked paletas at home.
 To see his suggestions, read on.